 Established by Congress in 1965, the National Endowment for the Arts (NEA) is an independent Federal Agency that funds, promotes, and strengthens the creative capacity of our communities by providing all Americans with diverse opportunities for arts participation.
 The NEA partners with state arts agencies, regional arts organizations, local leaders, other Federal agencies, and the philanthropic sector to help deliver its mission.
+The NEA issues approximately 2,700 grants, with more than 70 percent issued to small and medium sized organizations.
 As part of its mission, the NEA supports arts learning, affirms and celebrates America's rich and diverse cultural heritage, and extends its work to promote equal access to the arts in every community across America.

 President Biden's Executive Order #14084 enhances, if not expands, the NEA mission - including a whole-of-government approach for advancing the arts, the humanities, and museum and library services.
-This order notes how essential arts and humanities are to the well-being, health, vitality, and democracy of the Nation, and encourages their integration into policies, programs, and partnerships throughout the federal government.
+This order notes how essential arts and humanities are to the well-being, health, vitality, and democracy of the Nation, and encourages their integration into policies, programs, and partnerships throughout the Federal government.